-- 12. An organisation shall - (a) develop and implement policies and practices that are necessary for the organisation to meet the obligations of the organisation under this Act; - (b) develop a process to receive and respond to complaints that may arise with respect to the application of this Act; - (c) communicate to its staff information about the organisation's policies and practices referred to in paragraph (a); and - (d) make information available on request about - (i) the policies and practices referred to in paragraph (a); and - (ii) the complaint process referred to in paragraph (b).
+12. An organisation must -

+(a) develop and implement policies and practices that are necessary for the organisation to meet the obligations of the organisation under this Act;

+- (b) develop a process to receive and respond to complaints that may arise with respect to the application of this Act; - (c) communicate to its staff information about the organisation's policies and practices mentioned in paragraph (a); and - (d) make information available on request about - (i) the policies and practices mentioned in paragraph (a); and - (ii) the complaint process mentioned in paragraph (b).